TRIPTYK/nfw-core/docs/http/getting started/2-area.md

 # Creating an Area

 An area is a kind of 'super' controller that have multiple controllers as childen.
-Even if the concept of an Area is unknown to NFW itself, it can be easily created.
+Even if the concept of an Area is unknown to NFW itself, it can be easily created because controllers can be nested !

 ```ts
 @Controller({ // (1)